Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-Consider now the computational effort of \autoref{alg: b1 con out}.
-It essentially consists in the execution of the while loop and the latter is executed one per each element $(\hat{u},\hat{v},{\mathcal R}_{\hat{u}})$ of $ToConstruct$.
-It is obvious that once a triple $(\hat{u},\hat{v},{\mathcal R}_{\hat{u}})$ of $ToConstruct$ has been selected, all instructions within the loop (lines \ref{alg: b1 con out treat one element start1}-\ref{alg: b1 con out treat one element end}) can clearly be performed in constant time.
-Finally for each edge $\{\hat{u},\hat{v}\}$ of $\widehat{G}$ (such that all paths representing the vertices in $T_{\hat{v}}$ have already been constructed but not all paths representing the vertices in $T_{\hat{u}}$ have already been constructed) the triple $(\hat{u},\hat{v},{\mathcal R}_{\hat{u}} )$ is added exactly once to $ToConstruct$ (because $\widehat{G}$ is a tree) and each triple is deleted from $ToConstruct$ after it has been selected within the while loop.
-Consequently during \autoref{alg: b1 con out} $O(n)$ elements are added to $ToConstruct$ and the whole loop is repeated $O(n)$ times.
-Thus \autoref{alg: b1 con out} can be implemented to run in linear time.

-Summarizing a $B_{1}$-EPG representation of a maximal outerplanar graph which is in $B_1$ can be constructed in quadratic time on the number of vertices by applying \autoref{alg: b1 con out} and \autoref{alg: b1 con out assignment}. \end{proof}

-In \autoref{out_in_b2m} we have seen that all outerplanar graphs are in $B_{2}^{m}$ and hence all maximal outerplanar graphs are in $B_{2}^{m}$.
-Summarizing we get a full characterization of maximal outerplanar graphs belonging to $B_{0}$, $B_{1}^{m}$, $B_{1}$ and $B_{2}^{m}$ represented in terms of the (monotonic) bend number of outerplanar graphs below. \begin{corollary} The (monotonic) bend number of a maximal outerplanar graph $G$ is given as follows.
+Recalling that all outerplanar graphs are in $B_{2}^{m}$ (see \autoref{out_in_b2m}), we obtain the following full characterization of the maximal outerplanar graphs belonging to $B_{0}$, $B_{1}^{m}$, $B_{1}$ and $B_{2}^{m}$. \begin{corollary} The (monotonic) bend number of a maximal outerplanar graph $G$ is given as follows.

 \end{corollary}